How to Shovel Snow: Tips and Strategies for a Successful Winter

-If 2020 has taught us anything, it has shown us the importance of preparation.
-Acquire snow fighting supplies early so you have access to the best selection, and high inventory.
+Acquiring snow fighting supplies early give you access to the best selection, and highest inventory.
 Never wait until snow is on the Doppler, because that is when panic buying sets in, last minute shoppers clog retail lines, and inventories deplete.

 Believe it or not, early fall is the ideal time of year to stock up on the supplies you need for the snow fight ahead.
 Select the best snow shovel you can afford, as early as you can.
 Don’t get stuck with flimsy leftovers that won’t last the winter.

 Remember, that even if you have a snowblower, they can’t do the whole job.
 Shovels can help you get all the way down to the paved surface and are better to use on porches and tight areas.
 Try to purchase a wide, durable (but lightweight) shovel with a tough edge and ergonomic handles.

 Let’s take a look at some steps to take once the storm begins to clear.

 Before You Shovel